 - health and nutrition are a priority

-Children need good FATS – they keep you full for longer, contain essential fatty acids and supply the fat soluble vitamins A, D, E and K.
+Children need healthy FATS - they keep you full for longer, contain essential fatty acids, and supply the fat-soluble vitamins A, D, E and K.

 Children need protein - building blocks of their growing muscles.